- What is an air source heat pump?

-A guide to air source heat pumps in Scotland
+- How much do air source heat pumps cost in Scotland?

-The Scottish government is banning the installation of gas and oil boilers in new builds from 1 April 2024.
-As a greener alternative, many homeowners have started looking into heat pump prices, to see if their home would pair well with one.
+As a result, many homeowners have started looking into heat pump prices, to see if their home would pair well with one.

 If you’re one of these homeowners, you might be wondering if this heating system will be able to warm your home on cold winter nights, given that it operates by drawing heat from the air.